rehierl/html-outliner-spec/issue-associations-notes.md

+This document contains notes with regards to the algorithm's result.
-This document is based upon:
+It is based upon:

 * [Outliner steps](./outliner-steps.md)
 * [Outliner pseudocode](./pseudocode.md)